V1ncent-S/Thought-Guidance/README.md

-# Thought Guidance (TG)
+# Thought Guidance- Retrieval Augmented Generation (TG-RAG)

-This repository contains the official implementation for the paper: **"[Thought Guidance: Steering Large Reasoning Models Towards Expert-Level and Precise Thinking via Reasoning-Time Guidance]"**.
+This repository contains the official implementation for the paper: "TG-RAG: A Reasoning-Time Retrieval Framework for Steering Expert-Level Reasoning".

-Thought Guidance (TG) is a novel framework designed to enhance the reasoning capabilities of Large Language Models (LLMs) by dynamically steering their thought processes.
-Instead of relying on a single, static prompt, TG uses an **Expert Process Graph (EPG)** to provide iterative, state-aware guidance, ensuring the model's reasoning aligns with structured, expert-defined workflows.
-This approach significantly improves performance on complex tasks requiring deep reasoning, particularly in specialized domains.
+TG-RAG is a novel reasoning-time retrieval framework designed to mitigate "Cognitive Drift" in Large Reasoning Models (LRMs)  by proactively steering their thought processes.
+Unlike traditional RAG methods that provide passive context, TG-RAG employs a dynamic "Interrupt-Retrieve-Generate" (IRG) cycle.
+It retrieves procedural directives from a structured Expert Process Graph (EPG) —modeled as a "Chain-of-Trees" —and injects them directly into the model's active reasoning chain.
+This approach establishes a new paradigm of Thought Guidance (TG) , ensuring faithful adherence to expert-defined workflows in complex, specialized domains.

 ## Getting Started